Mufsvidal/r-programming-assignments/README.md

-# Assignment 9: Visualization in R – Base Graphics, Lattice, and ggplot2
+# Assignment 12: Introduction to R Markdown

-This week's assignment was to compare three visualization systems in R: base graphics, lattice and ggplot2.
+This week's assignment was to learn the basics of R Markdown and the structuring of the document.

 #Packages required
-library(AER)
-library(lattice)
 library(ggplot2)